-{\bf Remarks:} \ref{covariate} implies that $\lambda_{max} (\bX^T\bX)= \mbox{tr}(\bX^T\bX)\leq np$. \ref{smalleig} has been often used in the literature to overcome the non-identifiability of $\bbeta$, see e.g., \cite{NarisettyH2014,Zhang2010,SongL2014_2}.
-And this condition is equivalent to lower bounded compatibility number condition used in \cite{CastilloSHV2015}.
-In general, $\bar p$ should be much smaller than $n$.
+{\bf Remark:} \ref{covariate} implies that $\lambda_{max} (\bX^T\bX)= \mbox{tr}(\bX^T\bX)\leq np$. \ref{smalleig} has often been used in the literature to overcome the non-identifiability issue of $\bbeta$, see e.g., \cite{NarisettyH2014,Zhang2010,SongL2014_2}.
+This condition is also equivalent to the lower bounded compatibility number condition used in \cite{CastilloSHV2015}.
+In general, $\bar{p}$ should be much smaller than $n$.
 For example, for an $n\times n$-design matrix with all entries iid distributed, the Marchenko-Pastur law states that the empirical distribution of the eigenvalues of the corresponding sample covariance matrix converges to $\mu(x) \propto \sqrt{(2-x)/x}1(x\in[0,2])$.
-The random matrix theory typically allows $\bar p \asymp n/\log p_n$ with a high probability when the rows of $\bX$ are independent isotropic sub-Gaussian random vectors (Refer to Lemma 6.1 of \cite{NarisettyH2014} and Theorem 5.39 of \cite{Vershynin2012}).
+The random matrix theory typically allows $\bar p \asymp n/\log p_n$ with a high probability when the rows of $\bX$ are independent isotropic sub-Gaussian random vectors, refer to Lemma 6.1 of \cite{NarisettyH2014} and Theorem 5.39 of \cite{Vershynin2012}.

-The next set of assumptions concerns the sparsity of $\bbeta^*$, and magnitude of nonzero entries of $\bbeta^*$. \begin{enumerate}[label=$A_2$(\arabic*)] \item : $s\log p_n\prec n$, where $s$ is the size of the true model, and $M$ is some fixed constant. \item : $\max\{|\beta_j^*/\sigma^*|\}\leq\gamma_3 E_n$ for some fixed $\gamma_3\in(0,1)$, and $E_n$ is nondecreasing with respect to $n$. \end{enumerate} {\bf Remarks:} The condition \ref{maxsparse} is regularly used in many high dimensional literature, it restricts the growth of sparsity to be of $o(n/\log p_m)$.
-The condition \ref{maxsig} essentially constrains the asymptotic growth of the nonzero true coefficient, such that $\max\{|\beta_j^*|\}\preccurlyeq E_n$.
+The next set of assumptions concern the sparsity of $\bbeta^*$ and the magnitude of nonzero entries of $\bbeta^*$. \begin{enumerate}[label=$A_2$(\arabic*)] \item $s\log p_n\prec n$, where $s$ is the size of the true model. \item $\max\{|\beta_j^*/\sigma^*|\}\leq\gamma_3 E_n$ for some fixed $\gamma_3\in(0,1)$, and $E_n$ is nondecreasing with respect to $n$. \end{enumerate} {\bf Remark:} The condition \ref{maxsparse} is regularly used in the literature of high dimensional statistics, which restricts the size of the true model to be of the order $o(n/\log p_n)$.
+The condition \ref{maxsig} constrains the growth of the nonzero true regression coefficients such that $\max\{|\beta_j^*|\}\preccurlyeq E_n$.